 - The IPP/1.1 model introduces objects of type Printer and Job.
-Each type of object models relevant aspects 473 - of a real-world entity such as a real printer or real print job.
-Each object type is defined as a set of possible 474 - attributes that may be supported by instances of that object type.
-For each object (instance), the actual set 475 - of supported attributes and values describe a specific implementation.
-The object's attributes and values 476 - describe its state, capabilities, realizable features, job processing functions, and default behaviors and 477 - characteristics.
-For example, the Printer object type is defined as a set of attributes that each Printer object 478 - potentially supports.
-In the same manner, the Job object type is defined as a set of attributes that are 479 - potentially supported by each Job object.
-480 - Each attribute included in the set of attributes defining an object type is labeled as: - "REQUIRED": each object MUST support the attribute. - "RECOMMENDED": each object SHOULD support the attribute. - "OPTIONAL": each object MAY support the attribute. - 484 485
+Each type of object models relevant aspects - of a real-world entity such as a real printer or real print job.
+Each object type is defined as a set of possible - attributes that may be supported by instances of that object type.
+For each object (instance), the actual set - of supported attributes and values describe a specific implementation.
+The object's attributes and values - describe its state, capabilities, realizable features, job processing functions, and default behaviors and - characteristics.
+For example, the Printer object type is defined as a set of attributes that each Printer object - potentially supports.
+In the same manner, the Job object type is defined as a set of attributes that are - potentially supported by each Job object. - Each attribute included in the set of attributes defining an object type is labeled as: - "REQUIRED": each object MUST support the attribute. - "RECOMMENDED": each object SHOULD support the attribute. - "OPTIONAL": each object MAY support the attribute. - 485

-- Some definitions of attribute values indicate that an object MUST or SHOULD support the value: 486 - otherwise, support of the value is OPTIONAL.
-However, if an implementation supports an attribute, it 487 - MUST support at least one of the possible values for that attribute.
-488 submit print jobs to the Printer object.
-The actual implementation components behind the Printer abstraction may take on different forms and different configurations.
-However, the model abstraction allows the details of the configuration of real components to remain opaque to the end user.
-Section 3 describes each of the Printer operations in detail.
+- Some definitions of attribute values indicate that an object MUST or SHOULD support the value; - otherwise, support of the value is OPTIONAL.
+However, if an implementation supports an attribute, it - 488 MUST support at least one of the possible values for that attribute.